cs0320-f25/typescript-csv-jessiiishin/README.md

     My initial ideas were basically quotation rules (1), type inference and specification (2), handling bad inputs (3), and validation of data types (2).
 The LLM suggested a whole bunch of ideas (listed in step 2).
 The more detailed instructions I provided, the more suggestions it returned.
 Many of the suggestions were the same across the different sessions, and the clarifying questions were always the same but rephrased in different ways.

     I resonated with the ones that I also came up with and the ones catching edge cases like handling line endings.
-I did not resonate with ones like multi-character delimiters or inferring types from the data without
+I did not resonate with ones like multi-character delimiters or inferring types from the data automatically.
+    For instance, I feel like if the parser automatically infers a string like "10" as the number 10, it might interfere with what the user actually wants.

 ### Design Choices
     I made parserCSV accept the schema and validate the rows if the schema is not undefined.
 If the schema is undefined, the function will parse the CSV file and return a string[][].
 If there is a given schema, the parseCSV will validate and transform the parsed data accordingly.
 If while parsing there is an error, the parser will throw an error.

-    The error points to what row it encountered an error.
+    The error points to what row it encountered the error so that the users can know where to look.
+        (I WANTED to expand on this and return a error object instead.
+In an ideal world, it would amass all the invalid row numbers and return them while also returning the successful results... but I couldn't figure it out).

 ### 1340 Supplement
     N/A